kasperserzysko/DynaApp/README.md

 ## How To Start
-  Clone this reposity, then:<br>
+  Clone this reposity, then try one of these:<br>
-    - run app trough the IntelliJ<br>
-    - or java -jar target/dynaApp-0.0.1-SNAPSHOT.jar while in the source folder
+    - java -jar target/dynaApp-0.0.1-SNAPSHOT.jar while in the source folder<br>
+    - mvn spring-boot:run (If You have Maven installed)<br>
+    - run app trough the IntelliJ

 ## Swagger Documentation:
  - http://localhost:8080/swagger-ui/index.html#/